WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 ![Six worker Wallaroo cluster, state storage via EBS](/images/post/data-redundancy/dos-clients-ebs.png) *Figure 2: Six worker Wallaroo cluster, state storage via EBS*

-Let's assume that worker5's machine caught fire; its data is lost.
+Let's assume that worker5's machine caught fire and its data is lost; see [Figure 3](#figure3).
-See [Figure 3](#figure3).
 Also, let’s make the diagram a bit more accurate than [Figure 2's](#figure2) placement of the EBS service relative to the rest of the cluster.

 <a name="figure3"></a>